matiassequeira/docker_explorer/README.md

 # Docker Images Explorer

 This tool intends to scan (for the moment) Dockerhub images that match a given keyword in order to find secrets.
-The scan engine used is a fork from [whispers](hhttps://github.com/Skyscanner/whispers), created by [Artëm Tsvetkov](https://github.com/adeptex) and [Christian Martorella](https://github.com/laramies).
+The scan engine used is a fork from [Whispers](https://github.com/Skyscanner/whispers).

 ## Installation